 As of October 1, 2017, Oregon's Distracted Driving law is in effect.
 This law applies to all drivers in the state.
 Learn more here.

-Crime and accident reporting in Portland
+Accident reporting in Portland

-City of Portland regulations require that drivers on the Lyft platform report any accidents or crimes to both Lyft and the Portland Bureau of Transportation (PBOT) within 24 hours at 503-823-5185.
+City of Portland regulations require that drivers on the Lyft platform report any accidents to both Lyft and the Portland Bureau of Transportation (PBOT) within 24 hours at 503-823-5185.
 You can also report an accident online by visiting PBOT's website and selecting "File a Vehicle Crash Report" in the bottom left corner of the page.
 Portland regulations allow for random field audits at any time.
 Keep all required compliance documents with you to ensure you’re prepared in case a Portland enforcement officer requests to see them.

 Always have your driver’s license and insurance document